ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Fusion Science and Technology

 Professional Divisions are constituent units of the American Nuclear Society that focus on unique technical areas.
 ANS Professional Divisions cover 18 technical areas plus the Young Members Group, offering a diverse society that represents a vast array of nuclear science and technology disciplines.
 The Professional Divisions provide members a more focused means to participate in the Society and support the development of the larger nuclear professional community.
-ANS members receive free membership to two Divisions and have the option to purchase additional memberships.
+ANS members receive free membership to unlimited Divisions.

 The Professional Divisions Committee governs and coordinates the activities of the Professional Divisions.